vboussange/PhDthesis/draft/conclusion.md

   - Review of high dimensional models
     - While a vast majory of the work on eco-evolutionary feedbacks has focused on the evolution of scalar phenotypes \cite{Doebeli2011}, in most organisms many phenotypic properties combine in complicated wasy to determin ecological interactions, and hence frequency-dependent selection \cite{Doebeli2014}.
       - In particular, \cite{Doebeli2011} shows that the consideration of multiple traits with complex interactions relaxes the unrealistic conditions of strong frequency dependence required to generate diversity in one dimensional phenotype spaces, calling for a better understanding of evolutionary dynamics in high dimensioanl spaces.
-      - Also, \cref{chap1} demonstrates that the co-evolution of traits proved to have genuine consequences on differentiation, pointing towards the inclusion of multiple traits to understand the dynamics of ecological interactions.
+      - Also, \cref{chapi} demonstrates that the co-evolution of traits proved to have genuine consequences on differentiation, pointing towards the inclusion of multiple traits to understand the dynamics of ecological interactions.
       - The co-evolution of phenotypes is particularly important to understand the effect of global change on ecosystems, since many environemtal factors are likely to be impacted \cite{LeGland}
       - The consideration of continuous geographical space also increases the dimensionality of the problems, embedding axis corresponding to geographical dimensions.
 Geographical space is usually a bounded liveable domain, which organisms cannot cross.
 In mathematical terms, those correspond to Neumann boundary conditions.
       - newtorks are also helpful for the modelling of economic dynamics \cite{Schweitzer2009}
     - **Models that consider the co-evolution of traits have been limited to stochastic IBM, which hardly scale.**
   - contribution of our work
-      - **\cref{chap1} develops a generic modelling framework to capture the effect of eco-evolutionary processes on biological populations structured in complex landscapes, and \cref{chap4} provides a way to enhance the simulation time.**
+      - **\cref{chapi} develops a generic modelling framework to capture the effect of eco-evolutionary processes on biological populations structured in complex landscapes, and \cref{chapiv} provides a way to enhance the simulation time.**
       - The IBM presented involves the combination of graphs and continuous spaces to model population structures.
 Graphs are convenient mathematical representation of landscapes \cite{XXX}, but can also account for genetic and spatial structure \cite{XXX}.
 The associated Julia library **Evoid.jl** implements de facto a more general version of the model.
       - It further involves stochasticity which is inherent to ecological \cite{XXX} and evolutionary processes \cite{XXX}
       - involves frequency dependence of eco-evolutionary processes, where individuals are characterised by many traits.